jasonemiller/jasonemiller.github.io/_posts/2021-12-14-committee-notes-president-and-officers.md

 tags: committee-notes
 ---

-On Tuedsay, Decembe 14th, the Officers of the Academic Senate had a regular meeting with Interim President Yao.
+On Tuesday, December 14th, the Officers of the Academic Senate had a regular meeting with Interim President Yao.
 Topics of conversations included a report on the dire enrollment numbers for Spring, a mention of a HERD-funded effort to support students, an effort to get seniors the classes they need to graduate, low-income housing effort,  a joint-plan with community college leaders to help everyone's enrollment, and some conversation about the campus budget process.
 This note will summarize some of this.

 ## Enrollment